 Maerl, species of detached coralline red algae, may be vulnerable to future climate impacts.
-Of the three major European maerl-forming species, two appear to be limited by temperature in UK waters, with Lithothamnion glaciale confined to Scotland and Northern Ireland and Lithothamnion coralloides reaching only as far north as the south-west of the British Isles (Birkett et al., 1998).
-L. coralloides from the west coast of Eire have been shown to respond positively to a 4 °C increase in temperature (Blake & Maggs, 2003), suggesting the species may benefit from warming waters.
-Maerl beds are rare in England and Wales, but there are isolated occurrences in

-Dorset, Cornwall, Pembrokeshire, the Lleyn Peninsula, the Isle of Man and around Lundy (Hall-Spencer et al., 2008).
-L coralloides in these areas may benefit from the near-bottom temperature increases of up to approximately 2.5-3.5 °C forecast for Charting Progress regions 3, 4 and 5 in 2070-2098.
-Such increases could facilitate the spread of L. coralloides to further locations along the south and south-west coasts of England and Wales, although expansion would also be limited by the suitability of other factors such as water movement and salinity (Wilson et al., 2004).
+Of the three major European maerl-forming species, two appear to be limited by temperature in UK waters, with Lithothamnion corallioides confined to Scotland and Northern Ireland and Lithothamnion corallioides reaching only as far north as the southwest of the British Isles (Birkett et al., 1998).
+L. corallioides from the west coast of Ireland has been shown to respond positively to a 4°C increase in temperature (Blake and Maggs, 2003), suggesting the species may benefit from warming waters.
+Maerl beds are rare in England and Wales, but there are isolated occurrences in Dorset, Cornwall, Pembrokeshire, the Lleyn Peninsula, the Isle of Man and around Lundy (Hall-Spencer et al., 2008).
+L. corallioides in these areas may benefit from the near-bottom temperature increases of up to approximately 2.5-3.5°C forecast for Charting Progress regions 3, 4 and 5 in 2070-2098.
+Such increases could facilitate the spread of L. corallioides to further locations along the south and southwest coasts of England and Wales, although expansion would also be limited by the suitability of other factors such as water movement and salinity (Wilson et al., 2004).

-The temperature-response of L. glaciale is not currently known although, as its southern limit is thought to be western Scotland and coasts of Eire, the near-bottom temperature increases of up to approximately 2-3°C forecast for regions 5, 6 and 7 in 2070-2098, could be expected to lead to a reduction and possible exclusion of L. glaciale from parts of these areas.
+The temperature-response of L. glaciale is not currently However, its southern limit is thought to be western Scotland and the coasts of Ireland, the near-bottom temperature is projected to increase by approximately 2-3°C for regions 5, 6 and 7 in 2070-2098.
+Within this projected temperature increase, growth rates of L. glaciale might be expected to increase but there is no evidence on how long those growth rates could be maintained over time.
 Maerl is most commonly found in the northern parts of the UK, including the west coast of Scotland, the Western Isles, Orkney and Shetland (Charting Progress regions 6 and 7, Hall-Spencer et al., 2008), so temperature-related changes in these regions would affect a large proportion of the UK's maerl beds.
-The third major European species, Phymatolithon calcareum, is found from southern Norway to the Mediterranean and does not appear to be susceptible to short-term increases of temperature in UK and Irish waters, although longer-term effects may only be evident after periods of acclimation (Blake & Maggs 2003; Wilson et al., 2004).
+The third major European species, Phymatolithon calcareum, is found from southern Norway to the Mediterranean and does not appear to be susceptible to short-term increases of temperature in UK and Irish waters, although longer-term effects may only be evident after periods of acclimation (Blake and Maggs, 2003; Wilson et al., 2004).

-Given the different temperature preferences of the individual maerl species, climaterelated effects could be manifest as either overall changes to the biomass of maerl in UK waters or alterations in the relative proportions of the three major species.
+Given the different temperature preferences of the individual maerl species, climate-related effects could be manifest as either overall changes to the biomass of maerl in UK waters or alterations in the relative proportions of the three major species.
 Such effects may have secondary implications for diversity of the biological communities inhabiting the habitat, as maerl beds host a diverse assortment of flora and fauna including rare species and some that may be endemic to the locale (Hall-Spencer et al., 2008).
 Maerl are calcifying organisms, so predictions of changes in response to temperature must be viewed in the context of the interacting and, potentially, confounding effects of ocean acidification.
 Acidification effects have been noted in other coralline algae and benthic calcifiers (Kleypas et al., 2006; Hall-Spencer et al., 2008).
 Changing ocean chemistry may threaten the growth and integrity of maerl matrices, with knock-on effects on associated biological communities.
 Maerl contribute to calcareous sediment production and seawater pH balance (Hall-Spencer et al., 2008), so dissolution of their carbonate skeletons would likely have implications for ecosystem function.